 Best Rogue Spec for Soloing Old Content

-All Rogue specs are certainly viable for soloing old content to some extent, although it does require a bit of planning to solo recent raids on a Rogue.
+All Rogue specs are certainly viable for soloing old content to some extent, although it does require a bit of planning to solo recent Raids on a Rogue.
 They have no pets to help tank difficult enemies and there aren’t as many damage mitigation abilities on offer in any of the Rogue talent trees.

 What to Do Once You’ve Picked a Spec

 Once you’ve decided which Rogue spec you want to play as, there’s a few things you can do to learn more about it and improve your gameplay overall.
-Here’s my tips:

-- For those who are setting out to level a brand new character, check out some speed leveling tips and plan out your route effectively.
+For those who are setting out to level a brand new character, check out some speed leveling tips and plan out your route effectively.

-- PVE fans should read up on the easiest M+ dungeons and raids, and start off on those in order to learn their rotations properly.
+PVE fans should read up on the easiest M+ Dungeons and Raids, and start off on those in order to learn their rotations properly.
 Even if you’ve played a Rogue before, it’s good to keep it simple when you’re learning how to play a new spec in World of Warcraft.